Reparations for slavery: Slave owners' compensation (1837)

+The Act, formally 1 and 2 Vict.
+3, was the world's major statute of "compensated emancipation".
+It empowered the Commissioners for the Reduction of the National Dept to raise the £20 million by issuing government stocks, effective borrowing against future tax revenues to pay former enslaves for the "loss of their property."

-Abuja Proclamation
+Abuja Proclamation and ARM (1993)

-The African Reparations Movement, also known as ARM UK, was formed in 1993 following the Abuja Proclamation declared at the First Pan-African Conference on Reparations in Abuja, Nigeria in the same year.
-The conference was convened by the Organisation of African Unity and the Nigerian government.
-On 10 May 1993, Bernie Grant MP tabled a motion in the House of Commons that the House welcomes the proclamation and recognised that the proclamation "calls upon the international community to recognise that the unprecedented moral debt owed to African people has yet to be paid, and urges all those countries who were enriched by enslavement and colonisation to review the case for reparations to be paid to Africa and to Africans in the Diaspora; acknowledges the continuing painful economic and personal consequences of the exploitation of Africa and Africans in the Diaspora and the racism it has generated; and supports the OAU as it intensifies its efforts to pursue the cause of reparations."
+The Africa Reparations Movement, also known as ARM (UK), was formed in 1993 following the Abuja Proclamation declared at the First Pan-African Conference on Reparations in Abuja, Nigeria, in the same year.
+The conference was convened by the Organisation of African Unity (OAU) and the Nigerian government.

+In early 1993, British MP Bernie Grant toured the country speaking about the need for reparations for slavery.
+On 10 May 1993 he tabled a motion in the House of Commons that, the House welcomes the proclamation and recognised that the proclamation "calls upon the international community to recognise that the unprecedented moral debt owed to African people has yet to be paid, and urges all those countries who were enriched by enslavement and colonisation to review the case for reparations to be paid to Africa and to Africans in the Diaspora; acknowledges the continuing painful economic and personal consequences of the exploitation of Africa and Africans in the Diaspora and the racism it has generated; and supports the OAU as it intensifies its efforts to pursue the cause of reparations".
 The motion was sponsored by Bernie Grant, Tony Benn, Tony Banks, John Austin-Walker, Harry Barnes, and Gerry Bermingham.
-An additional forty-six Labour Party MPs signed to support the motion, including future leader of the opposition Jeremy Corbyn.
+An additional 46 Labour Party MPs signed to support the motion, including future leader of the opposition, Jeremy Corbyn.